-Answer the telephone as quickly as possible by identifying the department the patron has reached.
+Answer the telephone as quickly as possible by identifying the department the customer has reached.
 Employees are expected to keep personal calls to a minimum.
-Such calls should be made from non-public areas and only during break times.
+Such calls should be made from non-public areas and only during break times unless there is an emergency.